noamby/andrey-cherkasov-coding-exercise/README.md

 ## Running the Server

-1. Simply run `uvicorn main:app --relaod`.
+1. Simply run `uvicorn main:app --reload`.

 2. You can test and play with your API by opening the GitPod's Preview URL (preview on the right, or copy the URL to a new tab)